 Anchorage Community Theatre's Executive Director Matt Fernandez drops by Stage Talk this week to give us an overview of what they have planned for their 2018-2019 season. a farce, an historical musical, a drama, an adaption of a Newberry Medal winning novel and a work from an "honorary local" are in the works.
-KSKA: Friday, May 25 at 2:45pm
+Thanks for listening!

 Nick Jones, writer for the popular show Orange is the New Black, has penned a play that features a character not quite like many you've met.
 His name is Trevor and he is a chimpanzee who had fame as a youth but now is going through growing pains.
 Trevor is an exploration of communication and humanity and is both hilarious and troublesome.
 Join R. Scott Cantrell who plays the title character, along with Director Charlie Cardwell and Louisa Martin who plays next door neighbor Ashley on this week's Stage Talk.
 Trevor performs at Cyrano's Theatre Company May 18-June 9.
-KSKA: Friday, May 18 at 2:45pm
+Thanks for listening!

 This week on Stage Talk, we turn our attention to the world of Scene Design and Technology to give our listeners literally a "tour backstage".
 Tune in to meet two of Anchorage's busiest designers and technicians Dan Carlgren and Brian Saylor as they talk about how they first got involved in the art, what they've done, and their own personal and professional approaches to creating the physical world of a play.
 Carlgren is currently the Faculty Scenic Designer, Projection Designer and Technical Director for UAA Department of Theatre and Dance and Saylor designs and builds for several theatres in town including Anchorage Community Theatre and Cyrano's Theatre Company.
 Thanks for listening!